 Rules versus principles

 All these sources actually provide information about the goals to be achieved, and can therefore be characterized as rule-based approaches that originate in best practices.
 For example, anyone who thinks that an organization can be efficiently set up by introducing the more than 80 practices of ITIL, ASL and BiSL (and preferably COBIT) and combining these on interfaces, fights a lost battle in advance.
 A more sustainable approach can be found with a principle-based approach, as provided by an SMA (read "Rules versus principles").
+USM made a very explicit choice in terms of its underpinning principles.

 Deploying an SMA